-At the James Boag Brewery Experience, you can take a walk back through time with a brewery tour.
+Try the James Boag Brewery Experience and you can take a walk back through time with a brewery tour.
 There’s also a museum and gift shop.
 Even if you don’t have time for a tour, drop in for a beer or coffee.
 There’s also a selection of Tasmanian wine, cheese and light lunch options available.

 James Boag Beers

 James Boag's Premium Lager

 James Boag’s Premium is a smooth, subtle lager, a perfect balance between hop and malt.

 Bright pale straw in colour with finely beaded bubbles, the lager has a fruity front palate, followed by its distinctly crisp, dry finish.
 This unique taste combination makes it the ideal accompaniment to seafood, a perfect match of flavour intensity.

 It’s created with the finest ingredients, world-class brewing skills and the pure waters of Tasmania.

 ames Boag’s Premium Light provides a full-flavoured experience that is every bit as sophisticated as its Premium Lager alternative.